Miag-ao, Iloilo, the Philippines

 Special thanks to my cousins for going the extra mile (more than a mile, literally!) in touring us: Julius for driving for us and Jennifer, who was just a baby the last time I saw her, for taking the afternoon off to show us this church.
 Kudos, cousins!

 As a side note, I bumped into all twelve disciples of Christ, breaking bread in a restaurant (apparently not the Last Supper because Jesus and Mary Magdalene were not present).
 They were unmistakably anachronistic in their white tunics.
-Lest anyone would still miss them, they had their names over their sashes.
+Lest people miss them, they had their names over their sashes.